-Air Force ROTC prepares you to become an Air Force Officer, which carries a high level of responsibility, accountability and professionalism.
-The education, leadership, and management experience you will gain in your chosen field, combined with an undergraduate degree, is sure to prepare you for a promising future in either the Air Force or the business world.
+Air Force ROTC prepares you to become an Air Force or Space Force Officer, which carries a high level of responsibility, accountability and professionalism.
+The education, leadership, and management experience you will gain in your chosen field, combined with an undergraduate degree, is sure to prepare you for a promising future in either the Air Force, Space Force, or the business world.

-A graduate from the University of Arkansas Air Force ROTC program places one into a management-level position within the Air Force, giant leaps ahead of your non-ROTC college peers.
+A graduate from the University of Arkansas Air Force ROTC program places one into a management-level position within the Air Force or Space Force, giant leaps ahead of your non-ROTC college peers.
 Learn more about the various Air Force Career Opportunities.